 While it’s not a national holiday, Earth Day holds a special place in the hearts of many people.
 Those of us raised in the age of recycling drives and “An Inconvenient Truth” have a stronger sense than previous generations of just how much our actions can impact the environment.
 (I personally played a hydrofluorocarbon in my fifth grade musical about the environment, singing a song begging the audience not to release me into the ozone.
 If that’s not a picture of growing up in the 90s, I don’t know what is.)

-If you’re contemplating how to do your part to help the Earth on April 22, ideas like driving less, recycling more, and toting reusable bags to the grocery store probably come to mind.
+If you’re contemplating how to do your part to help the Earth, ideas like driving less, recycling more, and toting reusable bags to the grocery store probably come to mind.
 While these habits are all commendable, there’s another, often overlooked aspect of everyday life that can have an even greater effect on the environment: the way you eat.
 From the astronomical amounts of water used to grow certain crops to the fossil fuels necessary for food transport, our eating habits use more resources than we often realize.

 Don’t let your food choices hamper your efforts to live an eco-friendly lifestyle.
 Try the following strategies to eat better for the environment.